Ljubljana: Popular urban culture and alternative scene

 Šiška Cultural Quarter hosts art groups and cultural organisations dedicated to contemporary and avant-garde arts.
 Kino Šiška Centre for Urban Culture is there, a venue offering concerts of indie, punk, and rock bands as well as exhibitions take place.
-Museum of Transitory Art (MoTA) is a museum without a permanent collection or a fixed space.
+The Museum of Transitory Art (MoTA) is a museum without a permanent collection or a fixed space.
 Its programs are realised in temporary physical and virtual spaces dedicated to advancing the research, production and presentation of transitory, experimental, and live art forms.
-Yearly MoTA organises Sonica Festival.
+Yearly MoTA organises the Sonica Festival.
 Ljudmila (since 1994), which strives to connect research practices, technologies, science, and art.

 Sports

 Clubs

-A tension between German and Slovene residents dominated the development of sport of Ljubljana in the 19th century.
-The first sport club in Ljubljana was the South Sokol Gymnastic Club (Gimnastično društvo Južni Sokol), established in 1863 and succeeded in 1868 by the Ljubljana Sokol (Ljubljanski Sokol).
+Tension between German and Slovene residents dominated the development of sport in Ljubljana in the 19th century.
+The first sports club in Ljubljana was the South Sokol Gymnastic Club (Gimnastično društvo Južni Sokol), established in 1863 and succeeded in 1868 by the Ljubljana Sokol (Ljubljanski Sokol).
 It was the parent club of all Slovene Sokol clubs as well as an encouragement for the establishment of the Croatian Sokol club in Zagreb.
 Members were also active in culture and politics, striving for greater integration of the Slovenes from different Crown lands of Austria-Hungary and for their cultural, political, and economic independence.